-As I am a below elbow amputee and what you would call extreme user far out and beyond (the wording is used to denote that prosthetic industries do not cover this usually: I am a normal forensic pathologist and specialist for clinical forensic medicine), my work exposure is in the far upper end of the range of physical loading inasmuch as the possibilities of existing prosthetic components is concerned.
-As that, I have considerable experience that you can also read up in our (free : ) scientific article about just that: https://jneuroengrehab.
+As I am a below elbow amputee and what you would call - from perspective of what is sold as prosthetic arm elsewhere - "extreme" user far out and beyond (the wording is used to denote that prosthetic industries do not cover this usually: I normally clean the house including kitchen, bathrooms and toilets, I normally do garden work, I normally ride a normal bicycle, and I am a normal forensic pathologist and specialist for clinical forensic medicine), my activity exposure appears to reside in the far upper end of the range of physical loading inasmuch as the possibilities of existing prosthetic components is concerned.
+As that, I have a considerable experience that you can also read up in our free : ) scientific article about just that: https://jneuroengrehab.

 The Open Bionics Hero arm comes off and back on so easily that it is clear that one cannot carry even a light shopping basket with it - it will lose electric contact to the skin first and then fall off entirely shortly afterwards.
 This type of socket from my experience is almost absolutely useless for real work and real life.
 But a utilitarian perspective may be lost on this beauty of 3D printed cosmetic cover design.
 Just for 5000 GBP plus covers maybe, it is still a very expensive toy.

 Are the 3D-printed parts a mature design?

 The hand appears to have very fragile fingers, where one wonders why exactly they could not be more robust.